apache/apisix-website/blog/en/blog/2021/09/14/youzan.md

 keywords:
 - Apache APISIX
 - Youzan
+- API Gateway
-- Micro-service
+- Microservice
 - Cloud native
-description: This article focuses on the enterprise case of using Apache APISIX for PaaS platform with Youzanyun native platform and how to use Apache APISIX as a specific example of the product traffic gateway.
+description: This article introduces how Youzan cloud-native PaaS platform uses cloud-native API gateway Apache APISIX as a product traffic gateway and the benefits it brings.
-tags: [User Case]
+tags: [Case Studies]
 ---

 > This article focuses on the enterprise case of using Apache APISIX for PaaS platform with Youzanyun native platform and how to use Apache APISIX as a specific example of the product traffic gateway.